-Three hours lecture per week An interdisciplinary analysis of the essential elements defining modern and contemporary art and music.
+An interdisciplinary analysis of the essential elements defining modern and contemporary art and music.
 Discusses how artistic characteristics and music issues of the period are connected and intertwined within specific historic and cultural environments.
-Same as ART 336

 MUS 343 TEACHING MUSIC TO CHILDREN (3)